Grey heron: Breeding

 The clutch of eggs usually numbers three to five, though as few as two and as many as seven eggs have been recorded.
 The eggs have a matt surface and are greenish-blue, averaging 60 × 43 mm.
 The eggs are normally laid at two-day intervals and incubation usually starts after the first or second egg has been laid.
 Both birds take part in incubation and the period lasts about 25 days.
 Both parents bring food for the young.
 At first, the chicks seize the adult's bill from the side and extract regurgitated food from it.
 Later, the adult disgorges the food at the nest and the chicks squabble for possession.
 They fledge at 7-8 weeks.
 Usually, a single brood is raised each year, but two broods have been recorded.

 The oldest recorded bird lived for 23 years, but the average life expectancy in the wild is about 5 years.
 Only about a third of juveniles survive into their second year, many falling victim to predation.

+On May 24, 1990, on the proposal of Marek Vahula, the nesting colony of Vandu village of Kadrina municipality (up to 125 nesting trees) was taken under protection in the 1st place.
+In the spring-winter of 2001, all suitable nesting trees were cut down there in defiance of the conservation regulations.
+Driven by this, the nationwide heron protection and research project "The Heron Seeker" was brought to life.
+In seven years (2007-2014) all nesting colonies and feeding grounds in Estonia were mapped.
+The project's final result was the English-language E-book: "Heron Seeker`s book" Tallinn, 2024.
+(ISBN 978-9916-9943-3-7).

 City life

 Grey herons have the ability to live in cities where habitats and nesting space are available.
 In the Netherlands, it has established itself over the past decades in great numbers in urban environments.
 In cities such as Amsterdam, they are ever present and well adapted to modern city life.
-They hunt as usual, but also visit street markets and snackbars.
+They hunt as usual, but also visit street markets and snack bars.
 Some individuals make use of people feeding them at their homes or share the catch of recreational fishermen.
 Similar behaviour on a smaller scale has been reported in Ireland.
-Garden ponds stocked with ornamental fish are attractive to herons, and may provide young birds with a learning opportunity on how to catch easy prey.
+Garden ponds stocked with ornamental fish are attractive to herons, and the easy prey may provide young birds with a learning opportunity on how to hunt.

 Herons have been observed visiting water enclosures in zoos, such as spaces for penguins, otters, pelicans, and seals, and taking food meant for the animals on display.

+Harm caused by grey herons

+In a variety of sources, one can find a common statement that grey herons, by eating large quantities of fish, is a significant pest of fisheries, causing damage to the population of valuable fish both in natural reservoirs and in ponds intended for the cultivation of cultivated fish species.